 Time from Sydney – 6 hours 15 minutes.
 Time from Brisbane – 5.5 hours.

-This is a great spot to spend a few days, especially if you’re a fan of hikes and amazing views.
+The New England National Park is one of the best National Parks in New South Wales and is a great spot to spend a few days, especially if you’re a fan of hikes and amazing views.
 The first place you need to go is Point Lookout, it’s 1500m above sea level so on a clear day you can see everything from the rainforest canopy below right out to the Pacific ocean in front.
 It’s only a 200m walk from the car park so it’s suitable for everyone.

 Wrights lookout was another favourite of ours but a slightly longer walk.
 It isn’t as tall, but it has unrestricted views across the valley and the walk takes you past some of NSW most endangered bush scrub and once you reach the top you’re actually stood on top of an extinct volcano – pretty cool if you ask me.
 Its roughly a 2-hour return walk and officially graded a 4 by the NSW Park Rangers (difficult with some inclines, no always signposted)